publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptG/ch89/m__us_usc_t5_s8905.md

     (h)

-        (1) An unenrolled employee who is required by a court or administrative order to provide health insurance coverage for a child who meets the requirements of section 8901(5) may enroll for self and family coverage in a health benefits plan under this chapter.
-If such employee fails to enroll for self and family coverage in a health benefits plan that provides full benefits and services in the location in which the child resides, and the employee does not provide documentation showing that such coverage has been provided through other health insurance, the employing agency shall enroll the employee in a self and family enrollment in the option which provides the lower level of coverage under the Service Benefit Plan.
+        (1) An unenrolled employee who is required by a court or administrative order to provide health insurance coverage for 1 or more children who meets the requirements of section 8901(5) may enroll for self plus one or self and family coverage, as necessary to provide health insurance coverage for each child who is covered under the order, in a health benefits plan under this chapter.
+If such employee fails to enroll for self plus one or self and family coverage, as necessary to provide health insurance coverage for each child who is covered under the order, in a health benefits plan that provides full benefits and services in the location in which the child or children reside, and the employee does not provide documentation showing that such coverage has been provided through other health insurance, the employing agency shall enroll the employee in a self plus one or self and family enrollment, as necessary to provide health insurance coverage for each child who is covered under the order, in the option which provides the lower level of coverage under the Service Benefit Plan.

-        (2) An employee who is enrolled as an individual in a health benefits plan under this chapter and who is required by a court or administrative order to provide health insurance coverage for a child who meets the requirements of section 8901(5) may change to a self and family enrollment in the same or another health benefits plan under this chapter.
-If such employee fails to change to a self and family enrollment and the employee does not provide documentation showing that such coverage has been provided through other health insurance, the employing agency shall change the enrollment of the employee to a self and family enrollment in the plan in which the employee is enrolled if that plan provides full benefits and services in the location where the child resides.
-If the plan in which the employee is enrolled does not provide full benefits and services in the location in which the child resides, or, if the employee fails to change to a self and family enrollment in a plan that provides full benefits and services in the location where the child resides, the employing agency shall change the coverage of the employee to a self and family enrollment in the option which provides the lower level of coverage under the Service Benefits Plan.
+        (2) An employee who is enrolled as an individual in a health benefits plan under this chapter and who is required by a court or administrative order to provide health insurance coverage for 1 or more children who meets the requirements of section 8901(5) may change to a self plus one or self and family enrollment, as necessary to provide health insurance coverage for each child who is covered under the order, in the same or another health benefits plan under this chapter.
+If such employee fails to change to a self plus one or self and family enrollment, as necessary to provide health insurance coverage for each child who is covered under the order, and the employee does not provide documentation showing that such coverage has been provided through other health insurance, the employing agency shall change the enrollment of the employee to a self plus one or self and family enrollment, as necessary to provide health insurance coverage for each child who is covered under the order, in the plan in which the employee is enrolled if that plan provides full benefits and services in the location where the child or children reside.
+If the plan in which the employee is enrolled does not provide full benefits and services in the location in which the child or children reside, or, if the employee fails to change to a self plus one or self and family enrollment, as necessary to provide health insurance coverage for each child who is covered under the order, in a plan that provides full benefits and services in the location where the child or children reside, the employing agency shall change the coverage of the employee to a self plus one or self and family enrollment, as necessary to provide health insurance coverage for each child who is covered under the order, in the option which provides the lower level of coverage under the Service Benefits Plan.

-        (3) The employee may not discontinue the self and family enrollment in a plan that provides full benefits and services in the location in which the child resides for so long as the court or administrative order remains in effect and the child continues to meet the requirements of section 8901(5), unless the employee provides documentation showing that such coverage has been provided through other health insurance.
+        (3) The employee may not discontinue the self plus one or self and family enrollment, as necessary to provide health insurance coverage for each child who is covered under the order, in a plan that provides full benefits and services in the location in which the child or children reside for so long as the court or administrative order remains in effect and the child or children continue to meet the requirements of section 8901(5), unless the employee provides documentation showing that such coverage has been provided through other health insurance.

 ([Pub.
 L. 89–554][/us/pl/89/554], Sept.
 6, 1966, [80 Stat.
 603][/us/stat/80/603]; [Pub.
 L. 95–454, title IX, § 906(a)(2)][/us/pl/95/454/s906/a/2], (3), Oct.
 13, 1978, [92 Stat.
 1224][/us/stat/92/1224]; [Pub.
 L. 98–615, § 3(4)][/us/pl/98/615/s3/4], Nov.
 8, 1984, [98 Stat.
 3203][/us/stat/98/3203]; [Pub.
 L. 99–53, § 2(a)][/us/pl/99/53/s2/a], (c), June 17, 1985, [99 Stat.
 94][/us/stat/99/94]; [Pub.
 L. 99–251, title I][/us/pl/99/251], §§ 103, 104(a), Feb.
 27, 1986, [100 Stat.
 14][/us/stat/100/14]; [Pub.
 L. 99–335, title II, § 207(m)][/us/pl/99/335/s207/m], June 6, 1986, [100 Stat.
 598][/us/stat/100/598]; [Pub.
 L. 100–654, title II][/us/pl/100/654], §§ 201(c), (d), 202(c), Nov.
 14, 1988, [102 Stat.
 3845][/us/stat/102/3845]; [Pub.
 L. 102–378, § 2(77)][/us/pl/102/378/s2/77], Oct.
 2, 1992, [106 Stat.
 1355][/us/stat/106/1355]; [Pub.
 L. 105–261, div.
 A, title VII, § 721(b)(1)][/us/pl/105/261/s721/b/1], Oct.
 17, 1998, [112 Stat.
 2065][/us/stat/112/2065]; [Pub.
 L. 106–394, § 2][/us/pl/106/394/s2], Oct.
 30, 2000, [114 Stat.
-1629][/us/stat/114/1629].)
+1629][/us/stat/114/1629]; [Pub.
+L. 113–67, div.
+A, title VII, § 706(a)][/us/pl/113/67/s706/a], Dec.
+26, 2013, [127 Stat.
+1193][/us/stat/127/1193].)

 <table>